 Jim began his career at NBC as a member of the prestigious NBC Page Program.
-After NBC, Jim joined the staff of the ABC Newsmagazine 20/20 where, as an Associate Producer, he spent eight years traveling the country for some of the network’s most high-profile stories and has a number of national production credits to his name.
+After NBC, Jim joined the staff of the ABC Newsmagazine 20/20 where, as an Associate Producer, he spent eight years traveling the country covering some of the network’s most high-profile stories and has a number of national production credits to his name.

 When the on-camera bug bit him, Jim landed his first full-time on-air job at WAMI-TV, Miami as a reporter for the critically-acclaimed South Beach News Magazine “The Times”.
 He also hosted the Mervyn’s Beach Bash, a nationally televised extreme sports program shot in Los Angeles.

 Jim joined WSYX-TV (ABC/FOX) in Columbus, Ohio where he covered the Ohio State Buckeyes championship season.
 In just over two years in Columbus, Jim won four Emmy Awards for news reporting, including the Midwest Emmy Award for Best Feature Reporter.

 In his spare time, Jim supports charitable causes.
-He spent 7 years as the host of the Muscular Dystrophy Association’s Labor Day Telethon and still is involved in MDA events throughout the year.
-Jim also serves as emcee for an array of fund raisers around the state and is especially proud to represent Hartford-based Camp Courant.
+He spent seven years as the host of the Muscular Dystrophy Association’s Labor Day Telethon and still is involved in MDA events throughout the year.
+Jim also serves as emcee for fund raisers around the state and is especially proud to represent Hartford-based Camp Courant.
 He was named Camp Courant’s “Hero of the Year” in 2015 and The MDA’s Man of the Year in 2016.

 Raised in Washington, D.C. and New York City, Jim is a graduate of Syracuse University and remains an avid Orange Fan and is especially amped about the Stanley Cup Champion, Washington Capitals.
 Jimmy also still admits to being a Redskins fan.